Peloton acquires music startup Neurotic Media

-Peloton, the unicorn spin (and now treadmill) business that lets users work out via livestreamed classes, has today announced its first acquisition.
+Peloton, the unicorn spin (and now treadmill) business that lets users work out via live-streamed classes, has today announced its first acquisition.
 The company acquired Neurotic Media, a B2B music aggregation and streaming service.

 Atlanta-based Neurotic Media was founded in 2001 by Shachar “Shac” Oren, who will become a VP at Peloton serving under Peloton’s Head of Music Paul DeGooyer.
 The entire Neurotic Media team and offices will remain in Atlanta, continuing operations as a standalone subsidiary serving third-party clients.

-Neurotic Media is a white-label distribution and marketing platform, helping brands to influence and engage customers via popular music.
+Neurotic Media is a white-label distribution and marketing platform, helping brands influence and engage customers via popular music.
 Essentially, the company connects a brand with a certain popular song or songs that align with their brand mission.

 Here’s what DeGooyer had to say in a prepared statement: